ading2210/minecraft-installer/README.md

 # minecraft-installer

-This script installs Minecraft Java Edition 1.16.3 on a Raspberry Pi.
+This script installs Minecraft Java Edition 1.16.3 (with Optifine) on a Raspberry Pi.

 ## To install:
 1. Make sure the OpenGL driver is enabled